Breath Savers: Ingredients

-The main ingredient found in Breath Savers is sorbitol, found naturally in found naturally in some fruits, including apples, apricots, dates, berries and peaches, it is a sugar alcohol containing one-third the calories of sugar and which is 60 times sweeter than sugar.
+The main ingredient found in Breath Savers is sorbitol, a sugar alcohol containing one-third the calories of sugar and which is 60 percent the sweetness of sugar.
 In addition to sorbitol, Breath Savers also contains small amounts of aspartame and natural flavors.

 Breath Savers have also begun advertising some of their mints to contain sodium bicarbonate, an alkaline salt used in many personal hygiene products as a mechanical cleanser on the teeth and gums.
 It also neutralizes the production of acid in the mouth, and acts as an antiseptic to help prevent infections.